 Heads up!
-Elections in municipalities across Ontario are coming up on October 22nd.
+Elections in municipalities across Ontario are coming up on October 24.
 Why should cottagers care?
-Because local governments make decisions about issues that are vital to cottage communities.
+Because local governments make decisions about issues that are vital to cottage communities including budget decisions that can impact your property taxes, and access to municipal services such as road maintenance and waste removal.
+Typically waterfront properties have a higher assessment value and therefore the property taxes are higher.
 Because it’s your right as property owners in cottage country.
 And because those elected officials are spending your tax dollars.
-Research by FOCA, the Federation of Ontario Cottagers’ Associations, shows that waterfront property owners “pay over $800-million in annual property taxes, forming the backbone of many rural municipal budgets.”
-Further, cottagers “steward 15,000 kilometres of shoreline in this province; that’s more than 10 times the shoreline of Lake Ontario.”
 So get your voting pants on!
 Here are some things you need to know.

 2. If your cottage is actually owned by a trust or a business, then you are not considered to own the land and are not eligible to vote.
 And…